anhinga/fluid/README.md

 the two example data flow graphs are contained in the source files "may_8_graph.pde" and "may_9_graph.pde".
 By default the first graph is used, it is a directed acyclic graph (does not contain loops).
+For a short video recording 30 seconds of interactively working with this program see https://youtu.be/fEWcg_A5UZc

 To switch to the other one (which does contain a loop) change what is commented out in the source file "may_9_15_experiment.pde".